-They have official meetings every other Thursday at 6:30 in room 6451, but still have “off” meetings every Thursday for movie and mending.
+They have official meetings every Thursday from 6:00-7:00pm in Aronoff 6450 (DAAP), but still have “off” meetings every Thursday for movie and mending.

 SFI Reuse corner is in room 6404, fabric scraps available to all students.
 Please keep the room clean! :)

 Semesterly public town halls with the Board of Trustees

 Full disclosure of UC's investments, donations, and spending to all students and faculty

 Full recordings and meeting minutes of all Board of Trustees meetings

 An overall relationship of open access, transparency, and participation with students and faculty